TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default ErrorPage;
 ~~~

-Add the `errorElement` to the configuration, and check it out!
-The `/profile`, or any unmentioned paths render an error page!
+Add the `errorElement` to the configuration, and verify that it renders an error page by going to the `/profile` path or any unmentioned paths.

 ~~~jsx
 import React from "react";